Ccode-archives/mpysh/README.md

 ```
 # How to install as a shell
 1. Run build.sh.
-2. Add the path to the minsh executable to /etc/shells.
+2. Add the path to the mpysh executable to /etc/shells.
-3. Run `chsh` and enter the path to the minsh executable.
+3. Run `chsh` and enter the path to the mpysh executable.
 4. Restart system!

 # Is it usable?